 Kauri gum forms from resin in the bark of the kauri tree.
 The gum is generally found in the upper part of the North Island.
 Gum was used by Māori for chewing, starting fires and tā moko (traditional tatooing).
 By the 1890’s twenty thousand people were involved in the gum industry, digging gum from the gumfields mainly in Northland but also other parts of Aotearoa New Zealand.
 Gum digging was extremely hard work.

-Available with this object a copy of the school book 'Gumdiggers of the North by Bert Hingley'
+Available with this object is a copy of the school book 'Gumdiggers of the North by Bert Hingley'

 max dimension: 220mm